 Another interesting piece of research, who hasn't experienced seeing something that wasn't there; or not seeing something that was?
-In fact our eyes can be notoriously unreliable.
-When we consider that a huge portion of the entire brain relates to the visual field, and associated areas, can we truly say that; "seeing is believing"?
+In fact, our eyes can be notoriously unreliable.
+When we consider that a huge portion of the entire brain relates to the visual field and associated areas, can we truly say that; "seeing is believing"?

-PhD student and lead author, Lauren Welbourne, said: "What we are finding is that between seasons our vision adapts to changes in environment.
+PhD student and lead author, Lauren Welbourne, said: "What we are finding is that between seasons our vision adapts to changes in the environment.
 So in summer when there is a much larger amount of foliage, our visual system has to account for the fact that on average we are exposed to far more green.
-"In York, you typically have grey, dull winters and then in summer you have greenery everywhere.
+"In York, you typically have grey, dull winters and then in summer, you have greenery everywhere.
 Our vision compensates for those changes and that, surprisingly, changes what we think 'yellow' looks like.
-It's a bit like changing the color balance on your TV."
+It's a bit like changing the colour balance on your TV."
 The researchers tested 67 men and women in January and June.
-Participants were placed in a darkened room, allowed to adjust to the light and then on a machine called a colorimeter asked to adjust a dial backwards and forwards until they felt they had reached the point where it had reached unique yellow -- with no hint of a green or red.
+Participants were placed in a darkened room, allowed to adjust to the light and then on a machine called a colourimeter asked to adjust a dial backwards and forwards until they felt they had reached the point where it had reached unique yellow -- with no hint of a green or red.
 "I take lots of measurements of the setting in both seasons, and find a shift in the average setting between seasons, " Lauren said.
 Lauren said the research, which is published in Current Biology, had shed new light on the complex workings of the visual system.

-For a closer look at how our eyes, and us, can be fooled - seethis: http://www.michaelbach.de/ot/index.html
+For a closer look at how our eyes, and us, can be fooled - see this: http://www.michaelbach.de/ot/index.html